praekelt/numi-api/docs/index.rst

 Teams
 *****
 A team comprises a set of :ref:`users <concepts-users>`.
-Each team has a set of :ref:`permissions <concepts-permissions>` defining the actions its members are permitted to carry out.
+Each team has a set of :ref:`permissions <permissions>` defining the actions its members are permitted to carry out.

 .. _concepts-orgs: